FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 5. Compare insurers, not just prices

 For the same traveller, different insurers quote different prices and different pre-existing rules.
-The cheapest plan isn’t the best if it excludes what you need covered.
+The cheapest plan isn’t always the right one if it excludes what you need covered.
+Two plans at the same price can define a ‘stable’ condition over different windows — commonly 90, 120, or 180 days — which can change whether a managed condition is covered at all.
+Read the pre-existing clause side by side, not just the premium.

 6. Check the refund and visa-refusal terms